amriteshtiwari/Syvora/Problem1_solution_financial_transactions/README.md

 3. No additional gems are required.
 The application runs on plain Ruby.

+## How to Run

+1. Ensure you have Ruby installed on your system.
+You can download it from [here](https://www.ruby-lang.org/en/downloads/).
+2. Clone this repository or download the `debt_manager.rb` file.
+3. Open a terminal and navigate to the directory where the file is located.
+4. Run the script using the command `ruby debt_manager.rb`.
+5. Follow the on-screen prompts to input the array of numbers and the value of \( k \).
+6. The script will then calculate and output the maximum average based on the provided inputs.

 ## Running Online

 You can also run this application in an online Ruby compiler like repl.it or OnlineGDB: